-This year, building on the success of the Design Jam with startups in Paris in 2017, we worked hard to make the collaboration between the Startup Garage and the TTCLabs even better, offering the startups in season 2 a more tailored, holistic, start-to-end programme.
+Building on the success of the Design Jam with the first season of Startup Garage startups in Paris in 2017, we worked hard to make the collaboration between the Startup Garage and the TTC Labs even better in 2018, offering the startups in season 2 a more tailored, holistic, start-to-end programme.

 The new Design Jam season guides startups from the very early stages of defining their data-related considerations, to workshopping solutions through a dedicated UX research workshop prior to the Design Jam, and finally providing the resources and expertise to ensure successful implementation through follow-up sessions.
-Designed by TTC Labs, it runs from September to December with the hands-on support of Paris based Meaningful studio.
-Both in the lead-up to and following the Season 2 Design Jam, this continued engagement, though seemingly simple, is vital in helping startups refresh and review their approach to privacy through the lens of design.
+Designed by TTC Labs, it ran from September to December with the hands-on support of Meaningful, a Paris-based design agency.
+Both in the lead-up to and following the Season 2 Design Jam, this continued engagement is vital in helping startups refresh and review their approach to privacy and data through the lens of design.

 Data privacy is an issue that affects everyone, and it’s important that we get it right.
 Unless we build trust around data online, innovation that can benefit society through data will fail to reach its potential.
 We know that the road to building a digital culture of trust will not be achieved overnight, but connecting expert perspectives of how to tackle the problem with startups at the cutting edge of data is one small step forward.